Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-Thought you’d get a kick out of this manifesto we wrote: [Link]
+Our entire platform is built around that concept, so I thought you’d get a kick out of this manifesto we wrote: [Link]

 Any thoughts?

-#6.
-‘Any Thoughts’ Bump Template
+6. ‘Any Thoughts’ Bump

 Subject: Re: [Original Subject]